AutoPlayLabs-Dev/Flow-Image-Automator/README.md

 ## ✨ Key Features

 ### 🎨 Image Generation Modes
 *Stop generating one by one.
 Our Bulk Generation Engine allows you to input hundreds of prompts simultaneously.
-Mass Input: Simply copy-paste your entire list of ideas or upload a formatted file.
-Streamlined Workflow: Once the prompts are loaded, select the Create Images option, and the extension will automatically cycle through the entire queue without further human intervention.
-Scalable Output: Perfect for creating asset packs, storyboards, or massive variations of a single concept in one session.*
+Simply copy-paste your entire list of ideas or upload a formatted file.
+Once the prompts are loaded, select the Create Images option, and the extension will automatically cycle through the entire queue without further human intervention.
+Perfect for creating asset packs, storyboards, or massive variations of a single concept in one session.*

-* **Text to Image:** Generate high-quality visuals using text prompts.
-Supports list uploads, copy-paste, and multi-line/JSON formats.
+####🧪 Generation Modes
+Each mode is optimized for specific creative requirements:

+* **Text to Image (Standard Batching):**

+Generate high-fidelity visuals directly from text.
+Flexibility: Fully supports single-line, multi-line, and JSON-formatted prompts for complex parameter control.
+Best for: Rapid prototyping and generating large sets of experimental variations.

-* **Integration Mode:** Generate images by combining multiple reference images with custom prompts to maintain visual consistency.
+* **Integration Mode:**
+Combine multiple reference images with custom text or file prompts.
+Mechanism: The AI analyzes your reference images (styles, lighting, character features) and blends them with your prompt.
+Best for: Maintaining brand identity, ensuring consistent character likeness, or applying a specific aesthetic to new subjects.

-* **Paired Mode:** Assign specific, individual prompts to multiple reference images.
-Perfect for scene-based content, storytelling.
+* **Paired Mode:**
+Assign a unique, individual prompt to each specific reference image.
+Precision: Flow Image Automator links your images and text in a one-to-one ratio, ensuring the AI focuses on exactly what you need for each specific asset.
+Best for: Scene-based storytelling, cinematic storyboards, or multi-frame animation preparation.

 ### 🛠️ Advanced Tools
 * **Prompt Queue Manager:** Organize and sequence your prompts.
 No more waiting for one image to finish before typing the next.